git-lfs/git-lfs/CONTRIBUTING.md

 The Git LFS teams mark issues and pull requests with the following labels:

 * `bug` - An issue describing a bug.
-* `core-team` - An issue relating to the governance of the project.
 * `enhancement` - An issue for a possible new feature.
 * `review` - A pull request ready to be reviewed.
 * `release` - A checklist issue showing items marked for an upcoming release.